 Literature and Culture in the Ancient Mediterranean: Greece, Rome, and the Near East

-From November 4 to November 16, 2013, Università Ca' Foscari Venezia, in cooperation with Venice International University, will offer an advanced seminar on "Literature and Culture in the Ancient Mediterranean: Greece, Rome and the Near East".
+From November 23 to December 4, 2015 Università Ca' Foscari Venezia, in cooperation with Venice International University, offered an advanced seminar on "Literature and Culture in the Ancient Mediterranean: Greece, Rome and the Near East".
+The second session of Seminar will take place from October 14 (check-in date) until October 22 (check-out date), 2016.

-The program is conceived as a two year commitment over two successive years (2013 and 2014).
-The first session (November 2013) will consist of lectures by scholars with a seminar approach on the origins and development of literary genres and literacy in Ancient Greece, Rome and the Near East.
+The program is conceived as a two year commitment over two successive years (2015 and 2016).
+The first session (November 23-December 4, 2015) will consist of lectures by scholars with a seminar approach on the origins and development of literary genres and literacy in Ancient Greece, Rome and the Near East.
 Some of the lectures will run simultaneously and will be devoted respectively to the interpretation of specific classical and near eastern texts, with more focus on textual analysis.
 Two or three evening lectures by special guests are also under consideration.

 The lectures will alternate with a series of site visits, for example, to the Marciana Library, the Library of San Lazzaro degli Armeni, and the Basilica of San Marco.